cwoodruff/NextGenASPNET7WebAPI/README.md

 | DDDAPI          |        |           |

-Also included are common projects for Domain and Data Accesses along with Testing projects.
+Also included are common projects for Domain and a few Data Access methods along with testing projects.

 Please get the Chinook database that the solution uses at [Chinook Database GitHub repo](https://github.com/cwoodruff/ChinookDatabase).